Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 – providing exceptional products and services to encourage genuine positive reviews from satisfied customers.

-– respond professionally to negative feedback
+– respond professionally to bad reviews

 – demonstrate a commitment to customer satisfaction